 1080p and 4k: What Is the Difference?

-4K is distinguished from 1080p by its resolution.
+The resolution of 4K distinguishes it from 1080p.
 In contrast with 1080p TVs, 4K TVs have a resolution of 3840 x 2160.
-In addition, 1080p and 4K refer to different resolutions, while 1080p is the horizontal resolution while 4K is the horizontal resolution of 3840.
-The 4K display has four times more vertical pixels than a 1080p display, however, it appears that it has twice as many pixels vertically.
+In addition, 1080p and 4K refer to different resolutions, while 1080p is the horizontal resolution and 4K is the horizontal resolution of 3840.
+The 4K display has four times more vertical pixels than a 1080p display; however, it appears that it has twice as many pixels vertically.
 There are four times more pixels on a 4K TV than a 1080p one; however, it lacks four times the resolution.

-However, 1080p TVs do not always offer better picture quality than 4K TVs, regardless of the different marketing names; many factors decide the picture quality.
-More content can be displayed at higher resolutions, but they aren’t necessarily of better quality.
+However, 1080p TVs do not always offer better picture quality than 4K TVs, regardless of the different marketing names; many factors determine the picture quality.
+More content can be displayed at higher resolutions, but it isn’t necessarily of better quality.

 Completeness and Availability